hypnoglow/helm-s3/README.md

 The Helm plugin that provides s3 protocol support.

 This allows you to have private Helm chart repositories hosted on Amazon S3.
+Refer to [this article](https://andrewlock.net/how-to-create-a-helm-chart-repository-using-amazon-s3/) written by [@andrewlock](https://github.com/andrewlock) to get a detailed use case overview.

 ## Install